7hekaka/newcytosim/doc/compile/dimensionality.md

 This means that one executable will only be able to perform simulations for one dimensionality.

-### Compilation
+### As specified in the code

-The dimension of the simulation is selected in `src/math/dim.h`
+The dimension by defalt is selected in `src/math/dim.h`

 	#define DIM 2

-Save the file and always recompile everything after changing `DIM`:
+If you edit this file and change `DIM`, always recompile everything:

 	make clean
 	make

-This will place the executables in `bin/`
+This will replace the executables in `bin/`

 You can check the dimensionality of the executable, with:

 	bin/sim info
 	bin/play info

+### Selected at compilations

+The value defined in `dim.h` can be overwritten by the compilation system (e.g. `make`).
-Shortcuts are built into the makefile, and you can do:
+Shortcuts are built into the makefile, and you can built directly the 2D executables:

 	make bin2/sim
 	make bin2/play